fgafford/generals.io-typescript/README.md

 # generals.io-typescript

-This are my Generals.io bots implemented in TypeScript.
+This are my Generals.io bots implemented in TypeScript using general functional programming techniques.

 More about generals.io [here](http://dev.generals.io/)

-## Structure
+## Flow and Structure

 These code runs 2 parallel processes.
 One is dedicated to recieving updates from the server and keeping the game state updated and the other is for the bot to run all its computations.
 A move is requested from a bot when a new server update has been pushed and the bot has already responded with its previous move request.